pepperize/cdk-autoscaling-gitlab-runner/README.md

 ### Spot instances

-By default EC2 Spot Instances are requested.
+By default, EC2 Spot Instances are requested.

 ```typescript
 new GitlabRunnerAutoscaling(this, "Runner", {